The Tutela Process

 Discovery Sessions and Observations

-Adapt evidence-based knowledge to address the identified stakeholder needs and address cultural differences using instructional design and digital pedagogy best practices.
+Adapt evidence-based knowledge to address the identified stakeholder needs and use instructional design and digital pedagogy best practices.

 Live Training Sessions